GSA-TTS/identity-handbook/_articles/appdev-deploy-rotation.md

 #### Remove from the rotation

-To remove someone from the rotation, first change the value of the cell for the person in the slot right before their next occurrence.
+To remove someone from the rotation, first change the values of the cells for past and future deployers up until the next time the person is question is on the schedule.
-Do this by replacing the deployer's name with the function in the cell value.
+Copy cells for deployers with cmd-C or ctrl-C, then right click, Paste Special, Values Only (cmd-shift-V or ctrl-shift-V).
 This will minimize disruptions for future assignments.

 Next, remove the person from the roster.